BlondelCoatArmsGuernseyFiefFlad EagleCrossCrownBlondelSmallHammer Branden Normandy OldGuernseyFlag CoinGuernsey

 933AD the islands were granted to William I Longsword by Rudolph, also known as Rudolph of France or Rudolph I. He reigned from 923 to 936, the King of West Francia, and annexed to the Duchy of Normandy

-Fief Blondel was part of Fief Canelly and Fief of the Cotentin of Torteval and Fief of Bessin ( or Bayeux ) which was in St. Pierre-du-Bois, and Blondel may have had territory in the Fief of Ansquetil..
+Fief Blondel was part of Fief Canelly and Fief of the Cotentin of Torteval and Fief of Bessin ( or Bayeux ) which was in St. Pierre-du-Bois, and Blondel was part of the Fief of Ansquetil..
 Thus, Blondel is one of the only fiefs which has territory in all of the great fiefs.

-The holders of the property title of the Fief Blondel territory were Counts or Viscounts of Contentin and Bessin.
+The holders of the property title of the Fief Blondel territory were Feudal Counts or Viscounts of Contentin and Bessin of which the title was connected to the Land.
 The definition of a vicomte is a French nobleperson, ranked just above a baron.
 This fief Blondel was held directly from the Crown which would imply that the title appying to the Fief Blondel during the Norman Age was Reichsfriherre.
 The common Dane/Germanic acronym for "Reichsfreiherr" is "R.Frhr." or "RFrhr." for short.

 In 1066, William the Conqueror mandated Norman Feudal Tenure into England and the Channel Islands and divided it up into 700+ baronies or fiefs.
 The Lord Barons were called Seigneurs Normands who were part of the new Kingdom of William the Conqueror.